+So what are the benefits of the National Modern Languages SCITT course?
+Firstly, a SCITT is School Centred Initial Teacher Training.
+This means it’s a great mix of both academic and hands-on training.
 At the heart of our SCITT is Silverdale School which is an outstanding school, a teaching school and a highly experienced provider of teacher training.
+We also work with Sheffield Hallam University, who also have a great track record of training teachers.
 All of this means we are confident that you will receive an excellent start to your teaching career with The National Modern Languages SCITT and that you will be well placed to gain employment.

 Our partner schools are drawn from the best state and independent schools and are available in many parts of England, so you have plenty of options when it comes to the location of your placement – plus you’ll have the support of the whole group of linguists when you meet in Sheffield for our combined training over the year.